 DWF could initially only be accessed via Tor, but on 08 Apr 2020, t0r announced that they had launched a new clear web version of the forum.
 The launch means that users can access the site using their preferred, standard web browsers.
 It is possible that creating a clear web version of the forum, albeit less anonymous, allows for easier access, thereby enticing more users to join the forum.
 In doing so, DWF joins several of its competitors in offering a clear web version of the site, such as RaidForums, Nulled, and Cracked TO.
 It is important to note, though, that none of these forums can be accessed via Tor, and they have been easy to access since their creation, likely ensuring their steady increase in forum members over time.
 Since introducing the clear web version, there has been no mention on DWF that they have experienced a growth in members, and traffic rank sites, like Alexa, do not currently display any visitor data for DWF.

-Possible connection to Altenen
+Possible Connection to Altenen

 One of the most interesting aspects of DWF is a possible link between DWF and the English-language cybercriminal forum Altenen (also known as Alboraaq).